Quick View

 Surviving Launch Stress and Thermal Cycling

 During a launch, materials are subjected to intense mechanical shock and friction heating.
-A standard epoxy may become "compliant" if the temperature nears its Tg, leading to creep—where the material permanently deforms under the G-forces of ascent.
+A standard epoxy may become compliant as temperatures approach its Tg, leading to creep—where the material permanently deforms under the G-forces of ascent.

 In orbit, the challenge shifts to thermal cycling.
 A satellite can swing from –150 °C to +150 °C dozens of times a day.
-High-Tg epoxies are required to prevent bond line fatigue, ensuring that the "tighter" molecular cage remains stable despite repeated expansion and contraction.
+High-Tg epoxies are required to prevent bond line fatigue, ensuring that the tighter molecular network remains stable despite repeated expansion and contraction.

 Featured High-Performance Solutions

-Resin Formulators provide a range of specialized epoxies designed to stay rigid when the heat rises.
+Resin Formulators provide a range of specialized epoxies designed to remain rigid when temperatures rise:

-• RF 6110: A structural powerhouse with a Tg of 108℃.
-It maintains a structural lap shear exceeding 2100 psi even at 220℉ ensuring reliability as an high temp epoxy and adhesive bond
+• RF 6110: A structural powerhouse with a Tg of 108 °C. It maintains a structural lap shear exceeding 2,100 psi even at 220 °F, ensuring reliability as an high-temperature structural adhesive

 • RF 6004 Mod 1: A go-to resin for advanced composite structures requiring superior thermal and mechanical stability.
 With Tg values up to 228 °C, it can be paired with multiple curing agents to tailor cure schedules and high-Tg performance